PhD, Purdue University

 Prof. Hill was recently interview on Why?
 Radio.
 Listen to the podcast here.

-Goddesses of Death: Sylvia Plath, Anne Sexton and the Moral Meaning of Suicide
+Goddesses of Death: Amy Winehouse, Sylvia Plath, Anne Sexton and the Moral Meaning of Suicide